fejlek/Nine-Circles-Bayes/2 Second Circle - Checking, Evaluating, and Comparing Bayesian Models/Second_circle_1_mcmc_diagnostics.md

 ## Rat Tumor Dataset Revisited

-Let us return to the Rat Tumor Dataset, since we did not perform the diagnostics, and we observe that centered parametrization can cause problems.
+Let us return to the Rat Tumor Dataset, since we did not perform the diagnostics, and we observed that centered parametrization can cause problems.

 ``` r